yt-project/yt/doc/source/developing/building_the_docs.rst

 for increasing yt's impact in the community.
 It is the way in which the world will understand how to use our code, so it needs to be done concisely and understandably.
-Typically, when a developer submits some piece of code with new functionality, she should also include documentation on how to use that functionality (as per :ref:`requirements-for-code-submission`).
+Typically, when a developer submits some piece of code with new functionality, the developer should also include documentation on how to use that functionality (as per :ref:`requirements-for-code-submission`).
 Depending on the nature of the code addition, this could be a new narrative docs section describing how the new code works and how to use it, it could include a recipe in the cookbook section, or it could simply be adding a note